walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-testing.md

 Android uses `id.walt.wallet2.mobile.test`; iOS uses `id.walt.wallet.recovery-tests`.
-The iOS builder embeds Keychain entitlements and the SQLCipher runtime in a simulator-only app.
+The iOS builder embeds Keychain entitlements and the SQLCipher runtime in a simulator-only UIKit app.
+Tests run off the main thread while UIKit services the application lifecycle.
+Each launch writes its own log and exit marker; a process ID or incomplete test output cannot count as completion.
 The runner uses Android SDK tools or Xcode’s `xcrun simctl` for installation and launch.
 These are test hosts, not distributable demo apps.